DOTA: Distributional Test-Time Adaptation of Vision-Language Models: Method

-\paragraph{Test-time distribution parameter estimation.} When estimating data distribution at test time, one another challenge is that we evaluate the test samples sequentially in a streaming manner instead of accessing all samples simultaneously.
+\textbf{Online test-time distribution estimation.} When estimating data distribution at test time, one another challenge is that we evaluate the test samples sequentially in a streaming manner instead of accessing all samples simultaneously.
 This necessitates a strategy to appropriately adjust the estimation method in Eq.~\ref{eq:estimation1} through effective initialization, and then allowing the parameters to be updated quickly as new test samples arrive.
-To achieve this goal, we propose a simple method which initializes the distribution parameters and then updates them in test time. \textbf{Initialization of \(\{\hat{\boldsymbol{\mu}}_k, \hat{\boldsymbol{\Sigma}}_k\}_{k=1}^K\)}.
-We can initialize the estimated mean of different classes in a way that aligns it with the original zero-shot classifier \(\{\boldsymbol{w}_k\}_{k=1}^K\): where \(\sigma^2\) is a hyperparameter that determines the initial variance and \(\boldsymbol{I}\) is the identity matrix. \textbf{Update of \(\{\hat{\boldsymbol{\mu}}_k, \hat{\boldsymbol{\Sigma}}_k\}_{k=1}^K\)}.
-We employ the update form described in \citep{dasgupta2007line}, which is capable of estimating Gaussian distribution parameters in an online setting.
-Specifically, given a batch of test samples at step \(t\), the updated \(\hat{\boldsymbol{\mu}}_k^{t}, \hat{\boldsymbol{\Sigma}}_k^{t}\) can be computed based on the \(\hat{\boldsymbol{\mu}}_k^{t-1}, \hat{\boldsymbol{\Sigma}}_k^{t-1}\) as follows:
+To achieve this goal, \cta maintains the distribution information of different classes (i.e., mean and covariance matrix) during testing, and updates its distribution information based on its representation information after obtaining new samples. \textbf{Initialization of \(\{\hat{\boldsymbol{\mu}}_k, \hat{\boldsymbol{\Sigma}}_k\}_{k=1}^K\)}.
+We can initialize the estimated mean of different classes in the following way: